 One thing I talked about in my blogging to freelance writing post is the importance of a portfolio.
 So use this time to go through all of the writing you’ve done and create one (I use Journo Portfolio).
 Make sure it’s linked to on your blog and twitter bio (you could do this through a pinned post)

 I am a massive fan of personal development and there are lots of books out there to help you and your blog.
 Be proactive in quiet blogging periods and do some reading.

 My very own pitching to brands ebook

 Blogging Your Way to Riches

 6. Go through your inbox

 Be proactive and go through your inbox!
-Firstly, you might find something that slipped through the net-but if not, use the time to create a database of all PRs you’ve worked with before.
-Now either send them a follow-up email to see if they need any help with last minute xmas projects or keep them ready for January 1st-where you’ll be fully prepared to get ready to pitch!
+Firstly, you might find something that slipped through the net-but if not, use the time to create a database of all PRs you’ve worked with before (make sure this is GDPR compliant!).
+Now either send them a follow-up email to see if they need any help !

 I hope you found this blog post helpful.